isamir909/raftLabs-assignment/README.md

 - Created project using Node.js and express.js and used NOSQL database MongoDB
 - for find operation used query params
+- csv folder is used to receive CSV files and convert it to JSON and upload into mongoDB
+- jsonToCSV folder is used to convert JSON file to csv file

 ### Extra